Wedding Reception

 Welcome to Wedding Reception

-The wedding reception follows the wedding ceremony and is where guests gather for drinks, speeches, food and dancing!
+The wedding reception follows your ceremony and is where guests come together to celebrate with drinks, speeches, food and dancing!
+It’s the fun part of the day and everyone remembers it for how it feels!

 Speeches